Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Separation:
 **Separation is the process of HR concerned with situations when workers leave the business, either voluntarily or involuntarily**
+- Separation could put more stress on the pressure the business
+- More pressure could result in higher chance of separation with other employees in the business
 ## Voluntary: